-Thinking of visiting the most beautiful chapel in all of Paris on your next trip to France?
-Check out these quick and easy tips before your trip to Sainte-Chapelle!
+Thinking of visiting the most beautiful collection of religious history in all of Paris on your next trip to France?
+Check out these quick and easy tips before your trip to Sainte-Chapelle and Notre Dame!

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Sainte-Chapelle is, rightfully, on every "must-see" list for a visitor to Paris - and with good reason.
 It is a positively momentous sight, partially for the pure historical significance that so much of the stained glass has survived as long as it has, in addition to its undeniable beauty.

 But, as with so many (all) places in Paris, crowds can be a real struggle, particularly as Sainte-Chapelle, which is a chapel, not a cathedral, is actually surprisingly small.
 If nothing else, come prepared with your patience and your "pardon, Madame," in addition to a good camera!
 And, importantly, remember: it's impossible to take a bad picture of this 13th-century chapel.